strohs/springboot-blogen-vuejs/README.md

 ## Security
 Blogen uses Spring Security 5 JWT support to protect the REST Api endpoints.
-Users receive a JWT in two ways:
+Users can receive a JWT in two ways:
 1. by using Spring's standard "form" login and providing their **Blogen** username and password
 2. by using OAuth2 and logging into their GitHub or Google account

-Spring Security has been [configured](backend/src/main/java/com/blogen/config/SpringSecConfig.java) to handle the above scenarios.
+Spring Security has been [configured](backend/src/main/java/com/blogen/config/SpringSecConfig.java) to handle the above two scenarios.

 ### OAuth 2.0
 [Spring Security 5](https://docs.spring.io/spring-security/reference/servlet/oauth2/client/index.html)
 is used to provide OAuth2 client support.
 Currently, Spring Security 5 only supports the [Authorization Code Grant](https://oauth.net/2/grant-types/authorization-code/) flow to perform a login with one of the OAuth2.0 providers you have configured (in your application.properties file).
-However, because Blogen is a single page application, using Vue.js, it will not play nice with all the redirects that occur during a typical OAuth2 login process.
+However, because Blogen is a single page application (using Vue.js), it will not play nice with all the redirects that occur during a typical OAuth2 login process.
 To work around this, I added the following functionality:

 - ignore the default Spring Security generated oauth2 login page, and modify our main vue.js login page to